poweredbycereal/personal-finance-notes/the-simple-path-to-wealth-notes.md

 A word of caution: When buying or selling ETFs, just like a stock, commissions and/or spreads are frequently involved.
 These added costs can offset the savings in the expense ratio unless you have access to free trading.

 (Personal Research): A commission fee definition: a fee that the investor must pay for each transaction.
-Notably, major Vanguard ETFs like VTI and VOO do not have commission fees at the time of this note.
+Notably, major Vanguard ETFs like VTI and VOO do not have commission fees at the time of this writing.

 (Personal Research): Spread definition: At any given time, there are 2 prices for any common stock: the price at which someone is willing to buy that stock (the “bid”) and the price at which someone is willing to sell (the “ask”).
 The difference between these 2 prices is called the “spread.”
 The wider the spread, the more it will cost you to trade XYZ.
 If the ETF is popular and trades with robust volume, then bid/ask spreads tend to be narrower.